Exhibiting artwork at First Friday in downtown Hood River, Oregon

 Artist • Writer • Teacher

 Art has been part of my life since childhood.
 My mother was an artist and a musician, and my father was an inventor, so I was exposed early to creativity of all kinds.
-I consider myself a “renaissance woman” (or a “Jill of all Trades”) since I am a builder, an artist, a violinist, a writer, a poet, and a teacher of all those skills.
+I wear many hats as an artist, since I create paintings in acrylic and oils plus detailed drawings in graphite.
+I am also a musician, writer, carpenter/builder and gardener and have taught of all these skills.

 I spent my first 50 years on the East Coast.
 While my main interest in youth was music, in adulthood I began to paint landscapes.
 While I lived in Massachussets, I took a pivotal eight week course with renowned artist Leland Smith.
 This was the beginning of my formal art career.
 Currently, I specialize in plein air work or landscapes from my imagination, with an occasional fantasy piece thrown in for fun.
 I rarely work from photographs.